 I now realize that life as a stay-at-home mother was far more emotionally taxing than anything I’d experienced before.
 Although I’m still responsible for the same household tasks as before, the insane pressure of doing it all has lifted.
 I feel I’ve got a solid reason for piles of laundry, whereas before I felt like I should justify how my six hours of “freedom” were spent each day.

-I felt guilt for loving being out of the home.
-I felt guilt for choosing to work outside the home.
-I feel guilt for not being able to be home for every vacation, and for being tired at the end of each work day.
+I feel guilty for loving being out of the home.
+I feel guilty for choosing to work outside the home.
+I have guilt because I’m not able to be home for every vacation, and for being tired at the end of each workday.
 But I don’t for a second regret making the decision to make myself happier.

 We live in a society that wants us to simultaneously manage to be a full-time mother with a fulfilling career, and the reality is that no such balance can ever exist.
 Sometimes the choices for what we do (or do not do) are a challenge, but when we choose the right path, everyone’s happier as a result.